How does your baby sleep? Well? Or not so great?

-You have a night of broken, interrupted, just plain lousy sleep, and the next day people are driving like they need to hand in their license and be done with it; people are whistling and the sound is boaring into your brain; people are asking stupid questions; and oh yeah, your children have reached a whole new level of loud…
+You have a night of broken, interrupted, just plain lousy sleep, and the next day people are driving like they need to hand in their license and be done with it.
+People are whistling and the sound is boaring into your brain making you mad.
+People are asking stupid questions, and oh yeah, your children have reached a whole new level of loud…

 You know, researchers from the University of Arizona released a study back in 2006 that showed people who were deprived of sleep over a 55 hour period had…

 An increased tendency to blame others for problems

 Reduced willingness to alleviate a conflict situation by accepting blame

 Lower willingness to behave in ways that facilitate effective social interaction

 I know this might not seem like especially earth-shaking news, but it speaks to a broader point.

 So let’s imagine that you and your partner are the proud parents of a new baby.
 Your lives are undoubtedly blessed, but let’s not kid each other, a new baby is a mammoth responsibility.
 They require their parents to make, on average, one zillion decisions a day (I’m estimating there, but it’s for sure in the ballpark.
 Let’s say a zillion-ish).